Stoppard's new play lifts the lid on brain science

 The opening scene plunges straight into a debate on game theory between two lovers, representing opposing views on whether consciousness is more than the mechanistic activity of molecules -- a question described by philosopher David Chalmers as "the hard problem".

-The story centres on one of them, a semi-religious psychology researcher called Hilary, who gets a tough message on the materialist realities of modern brain research from her tutor-lover Spike.
+The story centers on one of them, a semi-religious psychology researcher called Hilary, who gets a tough message on the materialist realities of modern brain research from her tutor-lover Spike.

 "If you want something cuddly, try business studies," he tells her, as she prepares for an interview at the “Krohl Institute for Brain Science”.